micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ---
-title: Linux Getting Started
+title: First micro-ROS application on Linux
-permalink: /docs/tutorials/advanced/linux/linux_getting_started/
+permalink: /docs/tutorials/core/first_application_linux/
 ---

-This tutorial aims to create a new micro-ROS application on Linux for testing purposes.
+This tutorial aims to create a first micro-ROS application on Linux for testing purposes.

 ## Adding a new micro-ROS app